 Participants must complete an evaluation to receive a certificate of completion.
 Your chosen sessions must be attended in their entirety.
 Partial credit of individual sessions is not available.
 If you are seeking continuing education credit for a specialty not listed below, it is your responsibility to contact your licensing/certification board to determine course eligibility for your board requirement.

-In support of improving patient care, this activity has been planned and implemented by Amedco, LLC and American Medical Rehabilitation Provider.
-Amedco, LLC is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this live to enduring activity has been planned and implemented by Amedco LLC and AMRPA.
+Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Credit Designation Statement - Amedco designates this live activity for a maximum of xx.xx AMA PRA Category 1 CreditsTM and a maximum of xx.xx contact hours for nurses.
-Learners should claim only the credit commensurate with the extent of their participation in the activity.
+- Amedco LLC designates the live portion of this activity for a maximum of 20.50 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 All CME activities must adhere to the ACCME’s content validation requirements.
 If/when any specific recommendations involving clinical medicine in a CME activity are made, they must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported or used in CME in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection and analysis.
 In addition, all CME presentations must avoid commercial bias.
-All presenters must use the required disclosure slide that names any financial relationships or discussion of unlabeled/investigational uses of a medicine or device.
+All presenters must must complete a disclosure that names any financial relationships or discussion of unlabeled/investigational uses of a medicine or device.

-Health Care Executives: AMRPA is authorized to award xx.xx hours of pre-approved ACHE Qualified Education credit for this program toward advancement, or recertification, in the American College of Healthcare Executives.
+AMRPA is authorized to award 33.25 hours of pre-approved ACHE Qualified Education credit for this program toward advancement, or recertification, in the American College of Healthcare Executives.
 Participants in this program who wish to have the continuing education hours applied toward ACHE Qualified Education credit must self-report their participation.
 To self-report, participants must log into their MyACHE account and select “My Education Credit” to log hours earned.

 Target Audience: Physicians, Nurses, Healthcare Executives, Occupational Therapists and Physical Therapists